kontax/offside-trap/Process.md

  - Find each function from symtab
     - Only need those functions which have a correct preamble
  - Replace the return value for each function with a call back into the loader
+    - Need function address and size as parameters
  - Decrypt the code for each function after the preamble
  - Replace the preamble with a call into the loader for decryption